You are here

 Can my employer ask me if I have COVID-19?

 Yes.
 Your employer has to make sure all of their employees work in a safe environment.
 This applies whether the workplace is big or small.
-They can ask (or require you to tell them) if you have the illness or have been in contact with somebody who has.
+They can ask (and require you to tell them) if you have the illness or have been in contact with somebody who has.
 They can also require you to self-quarantine if you’ve recently returned from a coronavirus outbreak hotspot.

 Your employer can also remind you to wash your hands and tell you to be prepared to work from home.